CodeCraftersgcuf/GymApp/Backend/README.md

 - ✅ **Payments** abstraction + Stripe webhooks (extensible to local gateways)
 - ✅ **OpenAPI 3 spec** and Postman collection

+To add the admin -- as the admin@gamil.com and the password of the admin php artisan db:seed

 ## Requirements

 - PHP ≥ 8.2